Louisiana man arrested after impersonating a federal agent - NewsBreak

 $2,500 reward offered for arrest in overnight St. Charles Parish shooting

-A man survived after being shot twice overnight in St. Charles Parish, prompting an investigation by detectives who are now searching for more answers.
+BOUTTE, La.
+(WGNO) — A man survived after being shot twice overnight in St. Charles Parish, prompting an investigation by detectives who are now searching for more answers.
+The St. Charles Parish Sheriff’s Office says deputies were called to the 300 block of South Kilner Street in Boutte just before 1:30 a.m.
+Thursday (Nov.
+24).
+When they arrived, detectives found a male victim with two gunshot wounds to his leg.
+The victim’s age was not released in the early reports of the shooting.

 Plaquemine police chief indicted on five felony counts